(1) Shareholders that are fund management companies may be exempted from disclosure up to the 5% threshold.

 Note: figures may not add up exactly due to rounding differences.

 Figures updated based on the results from the register of shareholders and the latest communications received.

-Italian regulation (Article 120 of "TUF") sets forth that holdings exceeding 3% of the voting capital of a listed company shall be communicated to both the latter and to Consob.
-Moreover, under Article 19 of "TUB" prior authorisation by the Bank of Italy shall be required for the acquisition of holdings of capital in banks that are either significant or make it possible the exercise of significant influence or confer a share of voting rights or capital equal to at least 10%.
+The Italian regulations (Article 120 of Consolidated Law on Finance “TUF”) set forth that holdings exceeding 3% of the voting capital of a listed company shall be communicated to both the latter and CONSOB.
+Moreover, under Article 19 of Consolidated Law on Banking "TUB" prior authorisation by the Bank of Italy shall be required for the acquisition of holdings of capital in banks that are either significant or make it possible the exercise of significant influence or confer a share of voting rights or capital equal to at least 10%.

 With resolution dated 9 April 2020, CONSOB confirmed that the additional temporary threshold of 1% above which notification is required pursuant to Article 120 of “TUF”, shall remain in place for three months starting from the entry into force of the resolution and without prejudice to its early revocation.
-Holdings above 1% and below 3% as at the date of entry into force of the resolution shall be communicated within ten working days of the above-mentioned date.
+Holdings above 1% and below 3% as at the date of entry into force of the resolution shall be disclosed within ten working days of the above-mentioned date.
 The resolution dated 9 April 2020 repealed and replaced the previous resolution of 17 March 2020 which had established the same temporary threshold.

 The Italian regulations also set forth notification obligations regarding any agreements among shareholders.